GuillermoRosario/holbertonschool-AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

 ## Description
 In this project we developped a console.
-A console is an interpreter of commands, which the user executes when performing different actions.
+A console is an command line interpreter, in which the user executes different actions.
 For example, create a user, destroy some location of a home etc. Similar to the Shell proyect previously done.

 The base code is called BaseModel.
 Which has three attributes that are id, update,